donkeyofking/lidar-sr/README.md

 # Workflow
 ![image](https://github.com/donkeyofking/lidar-sr/blob/master/pics/workflow.png)

-# Use a self-driving chasis to colllect data and build its digital twin in carla
+# Use a self-driving chasis to collect data and build its digital twin in carla
 ![image](https://github.com/donkeyofking/lidar-sr/blob/master/pics/platform.png)

 # The data collected from the carla